 For many, the New Year brings an idea of a fresh start and new beginnings.
 Others many feel differently, and that life just continues to roll on.
 I personally have a bit of a problem with New Year’s resolutions, but I am a very goal orientated person.
-That is why instead of making New Year’s resolutions I am spending my New Year’s Eve setting goals for 2019.
+That is why instead of making New Year’s resolutions I am spending my New Year’s Eve setting goals for this next coming year.

 In case you haven’t picked up on this yet I am a positivity, self development, goal hitting junkie.
 I am also in love with learning something new every day.
 I read a lot, listen to many interviews and also have a pile of my own mistakes, AKA life lessons, that all make up my wisdom of today.

-A few tips and things to think about if you wish to join me on setting goals for 2019.
+A few tips and things to think about if you wish to join me on setting goals for this year.

 Be easy on yourself and don’t over do it!